MohidUmer/LogSourceCoverage/README.md

 # LogSourceCoverage - Wazuh Log Source Coverage Monitoring

-**LogSourceCoverage** is a lightweight monitoring layer built on top of **Wazuh** that helps Security Operations Centers identify gaps in endpoint telemetry.

-A Wazuh agent being **connected** does not necessarily mean that it is actively sending security events.
-LogSourceCoverage monitors both the agent's heartbeat and its actual event activity to identify silent, disconnected, newly discovered, and recovered log sources.
-The generated coverage events are written as structured JSON and can be collected by Wazuh for alerting and dashboard visualization.
+**LogSourceCoverage** is a lightweight monitoring layer built on top of **Wazuh** that helps SOC identify gaps in endpoint telemetry.
+It monitors both the agent's heartbeat and its activity to identify silent, disconnected, newly discovered, & recovered sources to produce structured JSON for alerting and dashboard.

 * **Heartbeat Monitoring** — detects healthy, silent, and disconnected agents.
 * **Zero-Event Detection** — identifies healthy agents that stop producing events.